billtoday/docs/docs/concepts/bundle.md

 # bundle

-a bundle is a plan that bundles an app with another app.
+a bundle is a super plan that bundles two or more plans.
+A bundle can bundle super plans and app-specific plans.

+## Example:
 Say you have two apps (App-1 and App-2) running in production.

 App-1 is an app that shows you stocks at different stock exchanges.
 It lets you purchase them using APIs of various brokers, so you do not need to use the multiple webapps.